robault/CTVPN/Readme.md

 Circa 2008 and .Net 2.0 and Asp.Net 1.1 era, one of my first real projects.
 Connects remote clients to a VPN using Windows dialer (rasphone) via web service, triggered via web application.
 Given the time frame the Windows ras dialer feature was installed by default in Windows XP.
 Additionally, the web service and web application were hosted on Windows Server 2003 with a default license which limited the number of client access licenses to 5, meaning at most only 5 clients can have an open VPN connection at a time.

 It has been opened and upgraded to .Net 4.6.1 in Visual Studio 2019 Community Edition.
-The installer fearture is no longer included in newer versions of Visual Studio but you can install this extension to at least view this project in its entirety.
+The installer feature is no longer included in newer versions of Visual Studio but you can install this extension to at least view this project in its entirety.

 [Microsoft Visual Studio Installer Projects](https://marketplace.visualstudio.com/items?itemName=visualstudioclient.MicrosoftVisualStudio2017InstallerProjects)